Myanmar coup protests inflamed by poverty and coronavirus | DW | 08.02.2021

 Following the coup in Myanmar, a nationwide anti-junta protest movement is starting to take shape.
-Fears are growing of a military crackdown as the country is facing crises on multiple fronts.
+Fears are growing of a military clampdown as the country is facing crises on multiple fronts.

 It has been a week since Myanmar's military, the Tatmadaw, ousted the nation's democratically elected government and returned the country to military rule.

-Widespread public animosity towards the military junta negating 10 years of civilian government now threatens to throw Myanmar into a protracted state of volatility, which is being exacerbated by rampant poverty and the ongoing coronavirus pandemic.
+Widespread public animosity toward the military junta's negating of 10 years of civilian government now threatens to throw Myanmar into a protracted state of volatility, which is being exacerbated by rampant poverty and the coronavirus pandemic.

 Anti-junta protesters also took to the streets of the largest city, Yangon, where Buddhist monks in saffron-colored robes led demonstrations.